abrugnon/meetingbuster/README.md

 ### Launch the NodeJS server

+`npm start`

-point to http://localhost:8000 and the frontend will be served by the node backend.
+Then point to http://localhost:8000 and the frontend will be served by the node backend.

 ## TODO
   * reset button
   * Add a new stopwatch for a particular meeting
+  * ensure .env file is present

 # CREDITS
   logo from [https://publicdomainvectors.org]